-2008 YP4 fellow Elody Gyekis is earning a double-concentration bachelor of fine arts degree with a minor in civic and community engagement.
+2008 YP4 Fellow Elody Gyekis has pursued earning a double-concentration bachelor of fine arts degree with a minor in civic and community engagement.
 She has designed, organized and painted three community murals in inner-city Harrisburg.

 Location: State College, PA, United States